65 Best Books for 5 Year Olds To Read in 2023

 *Ready to Read Books for 5 Year Olds

 In the first book in this popular series Henry is feeling a bit lonely.
-It all turns around when he meets a new lovable companion, Mudge.
+Until he meets a new lovable companion, Mudge.

 *#1 Best Seller